Why Getting Out of Your Comfort Zone Feels So Hard

 Unfamiliar = risky

-This is why change can feel uncomfortable even when it’s clearly positive for you.
+That’s why change can feel uncomfortable, even when it’s clearly good for you.
+Your brain isn’t primarily focused on whether something is “good for your future.”

-Instead, it tends to evaluate:
+Instead, it tends to focus on:

 - Effort required